 Goal: Each school to have the capacity to store 40,000L (litres) of water.

 Our goal is to partner with our Kenyan schools and increase awareness of this project to potential donors so each of our 8 schools has the capacity to store 40,000 litres of water.
 Often 10,000 litre tanks are funded.
-The chart below indicates our schools’ requirements for water tanks.
-See the attached photos of completed Water Harvesting projects at a number of our “Family” of school.
+The chart below indicates our schools’ requirements for water tanks as well as the completed Water Harvesting projects at our “Family” of schools.

 Water Storage Tank Requirements for Connecting Countries

 Partner Schools in Nyandarua County West, as of February 2019

 |Name of School||Current Number of Tanks Requirements|